CacherApp/cacher-run-server/README.md

 ### Standalone Mode

-Start the Run Server in standalone mode if you need more control over its configuration.
+Start the Run Server in standalone mode if you require more control over its configuration.

 #### Using the Cacher CLI